dell/csm-docs/content/docs/authorization/cli.md

 ```
 $ karavictl tenant update --name Alice --approvesdc=false
 ```
 On success, there will be no output.
-You may run `karavictl tenant get --name <tenant-name>` to confirm the deletion occurred.
+You may run `karavictl tenant get --name <tenant-name>` to confirm the update was persisted.